Originally published 12 February 2010

-Further, if the employer fails to sign a written indefinite term labor contract with the employee when the term is or becomes indefinite, the employer becomes obligated to pay twice the amount of salary otherwise payable from the date the employment term became indefinite.7 As noted below, an employer cannot terminate an employee without cause, irrespective of what the labor contract provides, making the term (especially an indefinite term highly significant.
+Further, if the employer fails to sign a written indefinite term labor contract with the employee when the term is or becomes indefinite, the employer becomes obligated to pay twice the amount of salary otherwise payable from the date the employment term became indefinite7 As noted below, an employer cannot terminate an employee without cause, irrespective of what the labor contract provides, making the term — especially an indefinite term — highly significant.

 Rights of Termination of Employment

-On the other hand, an employer has no unilateral right to terminate its employees.
+Termination by Employer — An employer has no unilateral right to terminate its employees.
 Termination of employment by an employer can legally occur only in two broad circumstances.
 First, in the case of definite or piecemeal term employment, termination can occur when employment in fact ends with the natural expiration of the employment contract (that is, expiration or completion, as the case may be).
 However, premature termination of employment can occur only in the following limited situations:

-- The employee suffers from a disease or from non-work-related injuries, and is unable to perform his/her original job or any other job arranged by the employer after the medical treatment period;
+- the employee suffers from a disease or from non-work-related injuries and is unable to perform his/her original job or any other job arranged by the employer after the medical treatment period;

-- The employee is incapable of performing the job assigned, and remains incapable after being provided with the relevant training or being assigned to another position; and
+- the employee is incapable of performing the job assigned, and remains incapable after being provided with the relevant training or being assigned to another position; and

-- The labor contract is no longer executable due to "material changes in the objective conditions" existing at the time the contract was originally entered into, and both parties fail to agree on any variation to the original contract.
+- the labor contract is no longer executable due to "material changes in the objective conditions" existing at the time the contract was originally entered into, and both parties fail to agree on any variation to the original contract.

 Reinstatement for Wrongful Termination

 If an employer wrongly dismisses an employee, the employee is entitled to reinstatement to his or her job position.
 If the employee does not request reinstatement, or if the contract is no longer capable of being performed, the employer is obligated to pay twice the severance otherwise payable to the employee as damages.